Get To Know Us:

 Undergraduate Student

-Sylvia is a 4th year undergraduate student at UTSG, specializing in neuroscience and majoring in fundamental genetics.
-She is interested in studying how environmental stimuli affect the neural development of embryos.
-Outside of the lab, she is an amateur cinephile and loves spending time with her two cats.
+Megan is a 4th year undergraduate student at UTSG, specializing in molecular genetics and microbiology.
+She is interested in studying the effects of viral infection on gene expression and cell fitness.
+Outside of the lab, she loves reading, travelling, and playing the guitar.

 Tracy Chiu